 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 25,184, 11,011 total housing units (homes and apartments), and a median house value of $98,746, house prices in Clinton are some of the most affordable in Iowa as well as the nation.
+With a population of 25,184, 10,890 total housing units (homes and apartments), and a median house value of $106,344, house prices in Clinton are solidly below the national average.

-Single-family detached homes are the single most common housing type in Clinton, accounting for 74.51% of the city's housing units.
-Other types of housing that are prevalent in Clinton include large apartment complexes or high rise apartments ( 14.36%), duplexes, homes converted to apartments or other small apartment buildings ( 8.92%), and a few mobile homes or trailers ( 1.28%).
+Single-family detached homes are the single most common housing type in Clinton, accounting for 72.96% of the city's housing units.
+Other types of housing that are prevalent in Clinton include large apartment complexes or high rise apartments ( 15.71%), duplexes, homes converted to apartments or other small apartment buildings ( 8.96%), and a few row houses and other attached homes ( 1.51%).

-Relative to Iowa, our data show that Clinton's latest annual appreciation rate is lower than 90% of the other cities and towns in Iowa.
+Relative to Iowa, our data show that Clinton's latest annual appreciation rate is higher than 80% of the other cities and towns in Iowa.